Kinetic route to helicity-constrained decay: Initially net-helical field

 \section{Initially net-helical field}

 Let us now consider an initially net-helical configuration as a useful contrasting case for the scaling arguments leading to the $BL \sim \text{const}$ constraint.
 Since $\mathscr{L}_1$ provides a conserved diagnostic and scales as $\sim B^2 L$ up to order-unity, event-dependent factors, under a straightforward extension of the MHD intuition, one might be tempted to expect that with a net-helical initial configuration, the decay should obey the scaling $B^2 L \sim \text{const}$, e.g., the same scaling as in MHD for net-helical fields~\citep{Field2000,Christensson2001,Caprini2014}.
 In our numerical simulations with globally helical initial conditions, however, we find that although the configurations start with $\sigma_0 = 1$, the fields rapidly tend toward effectively nonhelical global states, i.e., $\sigma \to 0$.
+Thus, in the collisionless, initially net-helical 2D3V cases studied here, the spectral/windowed helicity diagnostics do not show MHD-like conservation over the early subion kinetic interval; instead, the initially single-signed helical content rapidly becomes cancellation dominated.

-This trend is illustrated in Fig.~\ref{fig:helical_saff}, which shows, for our initially fully helical fields, the evolution of the windowed magnetic helicity variance $\langle H_V^2\rangle/V$ that, at early times, exhibits an approximately $\propto V$ scaling across window sizes, consistent with magnetic helicity being predominantly single-signed over the accessible scales~\citep{Hosking2021}.
+This trend is illustrated in Fig.~\ref{fig:helical_saff}, which shows, for our initially fully helical fields, the evolution of the windowed magnetic-helicity variance $\langle H_V^2\rangle/V$ that, at early times, exhibits an approximately $\propto V$ scaling across window sizes, consistent with magnetic helicity being predominantly single-signed over the accessible scales~\citep{Hosking2021}.
 As the evolution proceeds, $\langle H_V^2\rangle/V$ develops a plateau over a growing range of window sizes, indicative of increasing cancellation among positive/negative contributions within those windows, and a weak residual imbalance appears to remain primarily at the largest windows.